 You are here:

-Borderline personality disorder is a mental disorder that effects between 1 and 4% of the population some time during their lives.
+Borderline personality disorder is a mental disorder that affects between 1 and 4% of the population some time during their lives.
 Symptoms typically appear in late adolescence or early adulthood, and the illness is more likely to be diagnosed in women than men.
 Women are about 3 times more likely to develop the disorder than men.

 Borderline personality disorder is a disorder where the sufferer has difficulty processing emotions, managing emotions and impulses, and maintaining a stable self-image.
 Symptoms include low self-esteem, interpersonal sensitivity, self-consciousness or emotional detachment, anxiety about relationships and abandonment, impulsive behaviour, self-harm and suicidal threats, ideation and action, and moodiness or irritability.